pratikisc/ISCSalesOps/SFDC Case Bookings/002 Final View.md

             salesforce_case
             WHERE
                 (
-                    type not in ('Renewal', 'Amendment') and
-                    finance_sub_status__c = 'Booked'
+                    type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and finance_sub_status__c = 'Booked'
                 )
                 or